Privacy Notice for SPSV Licensing

 • providing you with necessary information and updates about SPSV Licences;

-• providing you with customer support, including our SPSV Industry Information Line;
+• providing you with customer support, including our SPSV Industry Information Line and contact forms;

 • maintaining the register of SPSV licences